 The test plan for regression testing is done to approach the testing of software or application.
-The new features or functionality implemented, code changes or bug fix and to test the impact of changes to existing code the regression testing is done through automated test cases.
-The main idea behind regression testing plan is to check and know, how the testing would be done to acquire the test results.
-It is done to make sure the features of the product remains unaffected.
+The new features or functionality implemented, code changes or bug fix and to test the impact of changes to existing code, the regression testing is done through automated test cases.
+The main idea behind the regression testing plan is to check and know how the testing would be done to acquire the test results.
+It is done to make sure the features of the product remain unaffected.

 Perform Regression Testing

 It can be performed in two ways manually and automatically.
-If it is done through manually then it will take a lot of time and effort, the testing can be done manually till there is less functionality or small application.
-The application functionality goes on increasing as per the time goes on and it increases the regression scope.
-To save the effort and time, the automation tool is mainly used to test the regression and application existing code.
+If it is done manually, then it will take a lot of time and effort; the testing can be done manually till there is less functionality or a small application.
+The application functionality goes on increasing as time goes on, and it increases the regression scope.
+To save effort and time, the automation tool is mainly used to test the regression and application existing code.

 There are some steps involved in performing the regression testing to execute the test cases:

-- To conduct the regression testing, test suite needs to be prepared.
+- To conduct the regression testing, the test suite needs to be prepared.

 - The test cases need to be automated.

 - The regression testing and its test cases need to be updated whenever there is a new defect found.
-If the existing test cases are not covering the defects and changes that are done, so the new test case needs to be updated for covering those functionalities.
+If the existing test cases are not covering the defects and changes that are done, so the new test case needs to be updated to cover those functionalities.

 - The regression testing has to be executed even there is a very small change or issue fix.
 The existing code needs to be tested properly.